HannahEA/social-network/README.md

 ## Helena To Do ##
-new group component to include add group members
+group component check boxes to have group name/follower name as value rather than 'on'

 ## Hannah's fav colour palette: